 These dumplings are a bit indulgent with the thick syrupy brown sugar sauce.
 The only thing you need to gild the lily is a scoop of homemade ice cream.

-Scroll through the process photos to see how to make Peach Dumplings from scratch:
+How to make Peach Dumplings from scratch:

-Tips for making Peach Dumplings from Scratch:
+Pastry Chef Tips for making Peach Dumplings

 - You can make the dough several days ahead and refrigerate it or freeze it for up to a month.